Thumbnail Devil 2 (1)

 A Taste of the Wild

-Devils are offered a rotating menu of meat, bones, and whole-prey items, scattered or hidden throughout their habitat to stimulate their natural scavenging behaviour.
+We offer a rotating menu of meats, bones, and whole-prey items, scattered or hidden around the habitat to encourage natural scavenging and problem-solving behaviours.

 Burrow, Climb, Explore

-Our devil habitat is designed with logs, shelters, digging zones, and lookout platforms, giving them plenty of choice in how to rest, hide, or prowl.
+The habitat includes logs, shelters, digging zones, and lookout platforms, giving devils choices to rest, hide, climb, or explore—just as they would in the wild.

 Saving a Species